SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 > WHY DO YOU PREY ON THE ITTY BITTY ANIMALS?

-<br><i>Her eyes were intense, a strange color like fuchsia.
+<br><i>Her eyes were intense, a strange color, like fuchsia.
 I wasn't sure I'd ever noticed them before.</i>

 #### KALI